pomeg-letterbombers/pokemon-ace-notes/docs/frlg/complex-payloads/hex-writer.md

 !!! info

     This guide is only for US/European versions of Pokémon FireRed/Leafgreen.
-    A Japanese version will be made, but it will take some time.

 The hexadecimal writer (hexwriter) is a bad egg that interprets the box names as hexadecimal strings and writes the hexadecimal to user-defined location (typically somewhere within the PC boxes).
 This bypasses the game’s regular (and limited) character encoding, easing the process of writing arbitrary data to a given location.